glouppe/info8002-large-scale-data-systems/lecture6.md

 ## Policy upon forks

-- Honest nodes follow the policy that extends the longest valid branch.
+- Honest nodes follow the policy that **extends the longest valid branch**.
 - In step 4 of implicit consensus, if an honest node discovers that the new block belongs to a longer branch than what it thought was part of the longest branch, then the node locally *reorganizes* its chain.

 ???